CliveC99/project-2-quiz/README.md

 # UX
 ### **User Goals**
-- As a user, I want to answer questions.
-- As a user, I want to test my knowledge.
+- As a user, I want to answer questions so I can test my knowledge.
-- As a user, I want to beat my score.
-- As a user, I want to use the quiz without bugs.
+- As a user, I want to use the quiz without bugs so the quiz runs smoothly.
-- As a user, I want to be able to view the quiz on any device.
+- As a user, I want to be able to view the quiz on any device so I can change device.

 ### **Site Owner Goals**
-- I want to be able to update the quiz.
+- As the site owner, I want to be able to update the quiz so returning users will have new questions.

 ### **Returning User**
-- I want to beat my score.
+- As a returning user, I want to try and beat my score.

 # Design
 ### **Colours**